So, what are bonds? They’re basically cashing in on IOUs.

 What to consider when investing in bonds

 As we have learnt, bonds offer fixed income and return your capital at the end of the term.
-Bonds offer stability that shares don’t provide.
+They offer stability that shares don’t provide.
 Having a fixed income might be suitable as part of a diverse portfolio mixed with other types of investment, to adjust the overall amount of risk you’re taking.

-Bonds are considered a low-risk investment compared to stocks, and government bonds are almost risk-free as they are usually unlikely to default on their payments, especially countries such as the UK.
+They’re considered a low-risk investment compared to stocks, and government bonds are almost risk-free as they are usually unlikely to default on their payments, especially countries such as the UK.

 You should also know that bonds are more likely to be affected by inflation and changes in interest rates.